Kage-forge/KageMux/README.md

 ## ⚙️ Configuring The Armory (First Time Setup)

-To protect your system from executing blank paths (`WinError 5`), KageMux locks all primary action buttons upon first launch.
+To protect your system from executing blank paths, KageMux locks all primary action buttons upon first launch.
 You must link KageMux to your dependencies.

 1. Click the **⚙️ Configure Armory** button at the top right of the KageMux UI.
 2. Click **Locate** and navigate to your `mkvmerge.exe` file (usually located in `C:\Program Files\MKVToolNix\`).
 Ensure you explicitly select the `.exe` file, not the folder.